zed-industries/zed/crates/zeta/src/complete_prompt.md

 4. Consider the overall intent and direction of the changes
 5. Propose adding missing import statements or other necessary code
 6. Take into account what the user has been doing
-7. Do not ignore or undo what the user just typed.
+7. Do not ignore or undo what the user just typed
+8. Do not suggest re-adding code the user has recently deleted
-8. Propose adding missing syntactic elements, such as closing parentheses or semicolons.
+9. Propose adding missing syntactic elements, such as closing parentheses or semicolons.

 Formatting criteria for edits: